Anobregas/week-1-challenge-attempt3/README.md

 # week-1-challenge-attempt3

+This weeks task was to attempt to refractor code that was provided.
+Below I have attached the directions that we were provided.
+Maybe when I complete the class I can look back at the instructions and revisit the challange and give it an update.

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.